 Each planning team must, at a minimum, consist of four people from three different sectors: justice or public safety, public health, and behavioral health.
+Team members should be from different agencies without duplication.
 Applicants are encouraged to include optional team members from additional sectors who bring value to the project.
 Travel funds will be provided for up to six people per planning team, one person per agency.

-This opportunity is designed for team members who can commit to the project for the planning initiative and have a working knowledge of how their agency interfaces with individuals with SUDs and the justice system.
+This opportunity is designed for team members who can commit to the project for the planning initiative and have a working knowledge of how their agency interfaces with individuals with SUDs and the adult criminal justice system.
 This may include agency leaders or mid-level staff members.
-Team members who are not agency leaders must include a letter of support from their agency director to participate.
+Team members who are not agency leaders must indicate support to participate from their agency director in their letter of commitment.

-Mandatory Team Member 1: A justice representative (e.g., prosecutor's office, defense organizations/agencies, sheriff's office, police department, community supervision [pretrial or probation], judicial officer).
+Mandatory Team Member 1: A justice representative (e.g., prosecutor's office, defense organizations/agencies, sheriff's office, police department, community supervision [pretrial or probation], judicial officer)

-Mandatory Team Member 2: A second justice representative (e.g., prosecutor's office, defense organizations/agencies, sheriff's office, police department, community supervision [pretrial or probation], judicial officer) from a different agency than mandatory team member 1.
+Mandatory Team Member 2: A second justice representative (e.g., prosecutor's office, defense organizations/agencies, sheriff's office, police department, community supervision [pretrial or probation], judicial officer) from a different agency than mandatory team member 1